Home

 Canvas announcements.
 Announcements is a Canvas tool to post important information and updates to all members of a course.
 It is your responsibility to regularly check your Canvas account for such announcements (students may also receive an email notification when a new announcement is posted).

 You are a student registered in a course offered by the School of Engineering at the University of Kansas, a top regional and a nationally ranked institution.
-Your communications, especially written communications (composition, grammar, spelling, punctuation, etc), must reflect that status.
+Your communications, especially written communications (composition, grammar, spelling, punctuation, etc), should reflect that status.
 Please follow these email guidelines and etiquettes.

 Send text-only emails in text-only format.
 All classroom assignments, labs, or projects should be typeset and submitted on Canvas.
 Other documents (e.g., documents for an excusable absence) shoud be emailed in PDF or a well-known image format (e.g., JPG or PNG).
 See the Guidelines for submitting electronic documents.